swaznil/stonksxd/README.md

 - Load candlestick chart from CSV file
 - Analyse the chart with built in Indicators
 - Create, import, export custom indicators
+- Premade indicators such as: SMA, EMA, Bollinger Bands, RSI, MACD, ATR, VWAP, and more
 - Backtest indicator based strategies
-- SMA, EMA, Bollinger Bands, RSI, MACD, ATR, VWAP, and Stochastic indicators
-- Plot on chart with trend lines, rays, horizontal lines, Fibonacci retracements, and other annotations
+- Drawing tools including: trend lines, rays, horizontal lines, Fibonacci retracements, and other annotations
-- Dark and light theme support
+- Dark and light theme

 ---